ibpsa/project1-boptest/README.md

 that is being developed as part of the IBPSA Project 1 (https://ibpsa.github.io/project1/).

 ## Structure
-- ``/testcase#`` contains prototype code for a test case, including docs, models, and configuration settings.
+- ``/testcases`` contains test cases, including docs, models, and configuration settings.
 - ``/examples`` contains prototype code for interacting with a test case and running example tests with simple controllers.
 Those controllers are implemented in both Python (Version 2.7) and Julia (Version 1.0.3).
 - ``/parsing`` contains prototype code for a script that parses a Modelica model using signal exchange blocks and outputs a wrapper FMU and KPI json.
 - ``/template`` contains template Modelica code for a test case emulator model.